vartulzeroshieldai/Threat-Shield/README.md

 <img width="800" height="600" alt="Screenshot 2025-09-29 173703" src="https://github.com/user-attachments/assets/a84bcd7b-2472-4962-9474-1b548e0ff671" />

-**Description:** The top portion of the Threat Modeling finding details, clearly showing the threat's **High Severity**, the associated **STRIDE Categories** (S-Spoofing, I-Information Disclosure), **DREAD Scores** for risk calculation, and a comprehensive list of affected **Compliance** Controls across ISO, NIST, PCI DSS, GDPR, and SOC 2.failed **compliance** controls like **Malware Detection and Prevention**, and the specific **LLM-generated remediation fix** to update detection rules.
+**Description:** The top portion of the Threat Modeling finding details, clearly showing the threat's **High Severity**, the associated **STRIDE Categories** (S-Spoofing, I-Information Disclosure), **DREAD Scores** for risk calculation, and a comprehensive list of affected **Compliance** Controls across ISO, NIST, PCI DSS, GDPR, and SOC 2.failed **compliance** controls like **Malware Detection and Prevention**, and the specific **AI-generated remediation fix** to update detection rules.

 #### Deep-Dive: How It Works
 - Upload system diagrams, code, and metadata.
-- The engine analyzes flows, trust boundaries, and identifies threats using **STRIDE** (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege), **DREAD** (Damage, Reproducibility, Exploitability, Affected Users, Discoverability), and **OWASP** logic.
+- The **Generative AI-powered** engine analyzes flows, trust boundaries, and identifies threats using **STRIDE** (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege), **DREAD** (Damage, Reproducibility, Exploitability, Affected Users, Discoverability), and **OWASP** logic.
-- Each threat is auto-mapped to **compliance** controls.
+- Each threat is auto-mapped to **compliance** controls using **Generative AI** analysis.
 - Dashboard and report update in real-time as threats are resolved.

 #### Hypothetical User Scenario

 > **Alice**, a Security Engineer, is onboarding a new payments platform.
 She uploads the system's DFDs and architecture, connects the GitHub repo, and sets data sensitivity.
-Threat Shield instantly generates a threat model showing 23 **STRIDE** threats, highlighting 7 unresolved high-risk issues and 2 failed PCI **compliance** controls.
+Threat Shield's **AI** engine instantly generates a comprehensive threat model showing 23 **STRIDE** threats, highlighting 7 unresolved high-risk issues and 2 failed PCI **compliance** controls.
 Using the **DREAD** heatmap and attack tree, Alice quickly triages which risks to escalate to DevOps for urgent fixes, and exports a report to satisfy the next audit.